-As snow particles fall into air with a wet-bulb temperature warmer than 0° C, they start to melt.
+As snow particles fall into air with a wet-bulb temperature warmer than $0^{\circ}$ C, they start to melt.
 In the model this process is parametrized as a transfer of mass from the snow category to the rain category.
-Wet snow is diagnosed if the 2m temperature is greater than 0° C and particles are at least 80% frozen (i.e. less than 20% meltwater).
+Wet snow is diagnosed if the 2m temperature is greater than $0^{\circ}$ C and particles have between 1% and 20% meltwater.
 In reality "wet snow" particles of the same size can have different fall speeds due to small differences in melt-water content (Yuter et al., 2006).
 Aggregation can therefore be an efficient process forming large snow particles with the potential for greater surface accumulations if the ground is at or below the freezing point.
 This is the main reason why there is a separate "wet snow" precipitation type.

 Melting and evaporation act to cool the air, so with prolonged snowfall a near-zero degree isothermal layer can develop, sometimes up to a few hundred metres deep.
-If the temperature is just warmer than 0° C, this deep melting layer can intersect the surface over a large spatial area resulting in a wide region of precipitation diagnosed as "wet snow", or a "rain/snow mix".
+This deep melting layer can intersect the surface over a large spatial area resulting in a wide region of precipitation diagnosed as "wet snow", or a "rain/snow mix".